webappio/docs/layerfile-reference/memory.md

 `MEMORY [number](K|M|G)`

-The `MEMORY` instruction allows you to reserve memory before you need it.
+The `MEMORY` instruction allows you to specify how much memory your environment uses.
-In particular, languages like `nodejs` might require memory to be available before they are used.

-We'll automatically add memory as it's requested, adding memory with `MEMORY` will decrease snapshot speed.

-There's a limit to an additional `4G` of memory added at once.
+This directive must always go at the top of a Layerfile.

+If used in conjunction with `FROM /base-image`, the parent Layerfile must be the one which specifies `MEMORY`, otherwise children might have to re-run steps from the parent Layerfile.

 ### Examples